enriquemorenotent/emt-blog/_posts/2019-02-08-about-react-components-pure-components-and-re-rendering.md

 ---
 layout: post
-title: "About React components, pure components and re-rendering"
+title: "About React, pure components and rendering"
 categories: react
+image: images/react.png
 ---

 Let's take a React component, that simply displays a number.
 This can be written both as a **class component** or as a **function component**.